Alfresco/docs-alfresco/content-services/latest/config/mtls.md

 client.ssl.trust-store-type=JCEKS
 ```

-Below is an example providing values through docker image variables:
+Below is an example of providing values through docker image variables:

 1. Add the keystore and truststore files as volumes